 The significance?
 “ACEs cluster together.
 People who report having an ACE are more likely to have more than one,” explained Talbot.
 “It’s easy to think of ways that this could happen.
 For example, if a parent experiences incarceration or mental illness, this in itself is an ACE for the children in the family, but it can also impair the adult’s ability to care for kids.
 So it may open up the fault line exposing children to other types of adversity.”

 Talbot notes that their study’s results have implications on the health status of rural America: “We know that ACEs are linked to high-risk health behaviors like smoking and alcohol abuse.
 These, in turn, contribute to health outcomes like heart disease, lung cancer, and diabetes – some of the major causes of the widening rural-urban mortality gap.
 So, if we want to close this gap, we may need to address rural ACEs as part of that effort.”

 The ACE Learning Collaborative

-Around the time ACEs were introduced to Coopey, the ACE Learning Collaborative for Buncombe County was formed.
+Around the time ACEs were introduced to Coopey, the ACE Learning Collaborative for Buncombe County (no longer available online) was formed.
 Born out of a state-funded innovative approaches grant, it serves as a launching pad for the North Carolina county’s many efforts to address ACEs.

 Coopey is now a co-coordinator of the Collaborative.
 She views it as a support group of sorts for professionals who are working continually to address ACEs.
 “It’s hard to do child psychiatry and trauma work all the time, so knowing that there is a bigger picture and that we are really having a greater effect on the community makes my day-to-day much more rewarding,” she said.